La Guardia and Wagner Archives: Abraham D. Beame

-Abraham Beame was Mayor of New York from 1974–77.
+Abraham Beame was Mayor of New York from 1974 to 1977.
 The Beame Collection consists of 1,800 photographs, more than 100 artifacts, and an assortment of papers documenting key themes of the Beame years.
 These include the fiscal crisis of the 1970s and the United States Bicentennial.
 The Beame oral history project has gathered unique recollections of more than 30 associates and contemporaries of the mayor.

 David N. Dinkins

-David N. Dinkins was the first African-American mayor of New York City, he was elected in a time of racial tension, high crime rates and economic uncertainty, serving from 1990-1993.
+David N. Dinkins was the first African-American mayor of New York City, he was elected in a time of racial tension, high crime rates and economic uncertainty, serving from 1990 to 1993.
 Running for mayor he managed to defeat Edward I. Koch and Rudolph W. Giuliani, the mayors who are also present in the collections.
 The collection spans the years 1948-2000 and consists of 55,311 folders across 150 document series.
 The archives holds the full content of 34 series, representing about 25% of the collection,on microfilm.
 These include substantial number of subject level series, several important correspondence series and the press office/speeches series.
 The original documents are housed at the Municipal Archives of the New York City Department of Records and Information Service.
 The remaining record Series within the Dinkins Mayoral Collection were not microfilmed and are available only at the NYC Municipal Archives in their original print form.

 Edward I. Koch

 The archives is acquiring the personal papers of Edward I. Koch, New York's dynamic 105th mayor served three terms, 1978–89.
 This collection of predominantly post-mayoral materials includes 2,300 photographs, videos, and a variety of documents.
 Included in the collection are materials donated by contemporaries and associates of the mayor, facilitating research on such issues as charter revision and economic development.
 A portion of Mayor Koch's mayoral speeches, which is contained within the Koch Collection at La Guardia, is now available online in electronic full-text form.
 These speeches deal with some of the defining issues of the 1980s.
 Dozens of oral history transcripts offer insights into major public issues of the Koch years.
 A microfilm copy of the Koch Departmental Correspondence, held by the Municipal Archives, is available as well.
 The archives has produced several compilations of Mayor Koch's documents surrounding AIDS and the fiscal crisis.
-The Archives also recently completed a booklet of photographs and oral histories of former Mayor Koch, with every U.S. President from Reagan through Obama.
+The Archives also recently completed a booklet of photographs and oral histories of former Mayor Koch, with every U.S. president from Reagan through Obama.
 This is part of an ongoing project to document former Mayor Koch's remembrances using his favorite photographs.